Updated 14 October 2019.

 “Nieces and nephews” includes children of step-brothers and sisters

 In succession law, when the expression “nephews and nieces” is used in a will, it includes children of brothers and sisters as in the ordinary meaning, and children of step-brothers and step-sisters.
 Reference is sometimes made to nephews and nieces by blood (meaning two common ancestors) and of the half-blood (one common parent).
 The graphic below seeks to show this in regard to the nieces and nephews of the figure outlined in orange .

-Nephews and nieces – what is intended?
+Nieces and nephews – what is intended?

-It was then a question of identifying who they were.
-There were nephews and nieces in on the ordinary meaning as well as children of her step-siblings, one parent having re-married.
-All of these would be included as being her ‘nephews and nieces’ under the legal meaning of nephews and nieces, unless the will-maker had stated something different to that in their will.
+The partner did not outlive the deceased by the stated period.
+It was then a question of identifying the nieces and nephews.
+There were some according to the ordinary meaning as well as children of the deceased’s step-siblings, one parent having re-married.
+All of these would be included in the category under the legal meaning of nephews and nieces, unless she had stated something different or contrary, to that in her will.

-Parry v Haisma NSWSC 290
+1. Parry v Haisma NSWSC 290.

-Updated 10 July 2019
+Updated 14 October 2019

 © BHS Legal